 But what is it about ginger that makes it such a great offering for health?
 Ever heard about the precious active compounds gingerol and shogaol?
 Here we go:

-What to discover in this part?
+What to discover about ginger in this part?

 The scope of ginger goes far beyond its great popularity as a spice for refining tasty foods.